 Statistics About Car Accidents in California

-Those collisions resulted in 2.44 million people injured on America’s roads.
+Those collisions resulted in 2.44 million people being injured on America’s roads.
 Many of which were due to negligence.
+Our car accident attorneys are working around the clock because of this fact.

 Here are some other alarming statistics about automotive accidents in the United States and California: